procyberian/ccsf/README.md

+# CCSF

 ccsf : call center software framework Call Center Software Suite for everyone

+# License

+ccsf : call center software framework Call Center Software Suite for everyone

-Copyright (C) 2020,2021  Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers
+Copyright (C) 2020-2023  Masscollabs Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published